 Nazi soldiers at attention with guns drawn in Berlin during World War 2.
 U.S. soldiers on watch from damaged Berlin building.
 Man watching the Brandenburger Tor with binoculars while sitting in car.
 Pan American passenger airplane in flight after the war.
 Pan American passenger reading Time and other magazines onboard.
 Aerial view of Berlin early 1960s.
 Pan American plane landing at Tempelhof Airport.
 Pan American passengers descending to tarmac under sign that reads, "Today Pan American has completed 93153 Transatlantic Crossings".
 West German immigration officer inspects passport of tourist in Tempelhof Airport’s passport control.
 Brandenburg Gate from West Berlin during the early 1960s.
 A man observing the Brandenburger Tor from the Straße des 17.
 Juni street in West Berlin.
 Sign saying “Achtung!
 Sie verlassen jetzt West-Berlin” (“Warning!
 You are now leaving West-Berlin” in German).
 View of Berlin in 1920s and 1930 decades.
 Drive through Brandenburg Gate in the 1920s.
 Point of view shot driving through Berlin in the 1920s.
 Various street signs in Berlin showing “Unter Den Linden” and “Friedrichstraße”.
 Tourist bus flying American flag departs in Berlin 1920s.
 Humboldt University of Berlin (Humboldt-Universität zu Berlin) along the Unter den Linden boulevard during the 1920s.
 View of the Berlin Cathedral dome.
 View of the Gendarmenmarkt square showing the Konzerthaus and the French Church.
 Pedestrians in Friedrichstraße.
 Berliners in Lustgarten park on Museum Island.
 Early Nazis driving in Berlin streets in 1930s.
 Hitler saluting parade.
 Hitler addressing Germans.
 Berlin in ruins in Spring 1945 as occupying Allied tanks pass in front of Brandenburg Gate.
 Old starving woman walks on streets of Berlin amid ruins in 1945.
 Ruins of Berlin include Reichstag Building during 1945 battle.
 Women and children emerging from underground Berlin bunker in 1945, to a scene of devastation and rubble in the city.
 Ground view of the Kaiser Wilhelm Memorial Church (Kaiser-Wilhelm-Gedächtniskirche) after being bombed.
 Interior of ruined Reichstag Building.
 Potsdam Conference 1945, Map of WWII Europe.
 Berlin map, including official Berlin map with signatures showing Zones of Occupation.
 Germany allied control authority gathering including American, British, and Soviet representatives.
 French, American, Soviet flags in Germany.
 Rebuilding of Berlin mostly by women clearing rubble, using shovels, buckets, wheelbarrows and cleaning old bricks for reuse.
 Over-crowded train in Germany post-WWII filled with German civilian refugees abandoning the cities and heading to the countryside of Germany to resettle.

 This film is a scattering montage of World War 2 scenes from 1939 through 1945.
 Part of an agreement between Nazi Germany and Yugoslavia is shown in English.
 It is dated June 1, 1939 and ostensibly signed by Adolf Hitler.
-Next, German Ju 87, Stuka dive bombers are shown peeling off from formation, on April 6, 1941, to attack Yugoslavia.
+Next, German Ju 87, Stuka dive bomber aircraft are shown peeling off from formation, on April 6, 1941, to attack Yugoslavia.
 Bombs bursting on the ground.
 Closeup of a Stuka airplane in a dive, making its characteristic whine, and dropping bombs.
 Bombs exploding just outside some concrete walls.
 German infantry running along railroad tracks and entering backyard of house in a village.
 German soldiers observing from overlooking hill; climbing over rubble; and marching along a road toward a village.
 Animated map showing German invasion areas early in World War II, extending through most of Europe and into Norway, by 1941.
 Animated map shows further invasions into France, Belgium, low countries, the Balkans, and Eastern front towards the Soviet Union.
 Map highlights Tokyo, Rome, and Berlin.
-Delegations walking in hall of building in Berlin, to sign Tripartite pact, on September 27, 1940.
+Delegations walking in hall of Reich Chancellery in Berlin, to sign Tripartite pact, on September 27, 1940.
 The group is led by by Count Galeazzo Ciano (Italian Foreign Minister, and Mussolini's son-in-law); Joachim von Ribbentrop, Germany's Foreign Minister and Japan’s Ambassador Saburō Kurusu.
 The diplomats are seen, next, standing near a table as Adolf Hitler enters rendering Nazi salute.
 He shakes hands with Count Ciano and Ambassador Kurusu.
 Hitler is seated to watch the proceedings.
 Von Ribbontrop is seen signing for Germany.
 Next scenes show German armored units heading East in Operation Barbarossa (June of 1941).
 A sign identifies the town of Eydtkau (Eydtkuhnen) on the German-Lithuanian border.
 German armor and artillery moving eastward.
 German troops destroying international crossing barriers.
 German troops firing siege guns.
 Montage with glimpses of German battle scenes showing tanks, guns, rockets in action with attendant explosions, fires, and destruction.
 Formations of German warplanes in flight, including Junkers Ju-52s that carry troops, including paratroops.
 View from above of Junkers Ju-87 Stuka dive bombers in formation.
 Battle of Britain scenes, with view of St. Paul's Cathedral in London, England (which miraculously survived the Blitz).
 The Tower Bridge in London, seen through a haze following blitzkrieg.
 German Junkers 87 Stuka dive bombers peeling off from formation to attack.
 British anti-aircraft searchlights shining beams skyward.
 Diving bombers illuminated by the lights.
 Anti-aircraft guns firing.
 Nighttime scenes showing gunfire flashes, explosions, tracer bullets and fires in London.
 British fire brigades fighting fires in London buildings as some collapse from the German bombing during the so-called "Blitz."
 Scene shifts to Pearl Harbor, December 7, 1941, as a Japanese bomb explodes on a U.S. Navy warship.
 The USS Arizona billowing smoke and listing as it succumbs to Japanese bombing.
 Another view of the Arizona sinking.
 Smoke rising from Battleship Row, at Pearl Harbor.
 Glimpse of postwar Nuremberg trial.

 Film begins showing the Anfa Hotel in Casablanca.
 Inside, Allied generals meet to plan further steps in World War 2, against the Axis powers.
 Charles de Gaulle and French General Henri Giraud are seen walking together at an airport.
 Closeup of the two.
 View of Allied General staff members around a table.
 U.S. principals include Army Chief of Staff, General George Marshall and Air Force Chief, Lieutenant General Henry H. Arnold.
 Views of General Dwight D. Eisenhower, Supreme Commander of Allied forces, His deputy for land forces, British Field Marshal Harold Alexander, his deputy for sea forces, British Admiral Andrew Browne Cunningham, and his deputy for air operations, British air marshal, Arthur William Tedder (1st Baron Tedder) Outdoors.
 President Franklin D. Roosevelt and Prime Minister Winston Churchill are seen seated, conversing.
 Churchill's airplane, named Commando, a very long range Consolidated Liberator II aircraft adapted for passenger transport is seen ready to take him to Tripoli to greet the victorious British 8th Army.
 Churchill greeting British Field Marshal Bernard Montgomery at Tripoli.
 Animated map shows battle lines and disposition of Allied forces along the Algiers-Tunisian front.
 View of German Field Marshal Erwin Rommel inspecting defenses at the Mareth line in Tunisia.
 Fifteen divisions of German, and 7 divisions of Italian troops entering the front lines.
 German Tiger tank followed by a Panzer IV aus d tank.
 German infantry marching along a road.
 Seasoned German troops in camouflaged vehicles.
 Formation of German Focke Wulf 189 aircraft and view of one dropping bombs.
 General Rommel pointing to something at the front.
 Animated map showing the battlefront.
 (Narrator says German orders were to hold Tunisia at all costs.)
 View of Rommel, eating a sandwich as he studies document in a defensive position behind the Mareth line.
 German soldier using periscopic binoculars to view the front.
 German forces initiating an attack westward driving Allied forces back.
 Map show German forces advancing beyond the Kasserine pass.
 Rommel in a staff car, as he learns that the Allied forces have counter-attacked and are driving his forces back to the original battle lines.
 American infantry marching Eastward to reoccupy Kasserine Pass and beyond, past destroyed German tanks.
 Rommel's forces make an attack Southward toward the British 8th Army positions.
 View of new Tiger tank employed by the Germans.
 A British soldier removes the cover from their new 17 pounder anti-tank gun.
 View of burning Tiger tanks destroyed by the new British guns.
 (Narrator says 52 were left burning hulks.)